cat-lin-morgan/budget-tracker/README.md

 This was an introduction for myself into the world of PWAs.
 Fully built budget tracker with service workers and a manifest.json file.
 Application works with the mongo atlas db!

 Application can be installed to your machine!
-There's a :x: in the upper right hand corner of the address bar.<br/>
+There's a :heavy_plus_sign: in the upper right hand corner of the address bar.<br/>
 Click it to install this application.<br/>
  _If you do not see this feature, try Google Chrome, as not all browsers have PWA support._